Faculty and Staff Information

 - Does the student have any transfer courses that should be counting toward the requirements?
 If so, have these courses been approved with a GO-21?

 - Does the student have any PSU pre-admission courses?
-If so, have these courses been requested for use via the Graduate DARS Exception form?
+If so, have these courses been requested for use via the Graduate DARS Exception Request form?